 2) This job is a not a privilege.
 It’s something you got by being good at what you do – you earned it.
 Anyone who tells you it’s a privilege is trying to get something from you they shouldn’t have.
 That’s the language of those who want you to do just a little bit more work than they’re paying you for, or put up with conditions that don’t feel appropriate.
 If you’re getting work in this industry, the chances are it’s because you’re much better than most the people who try to get it.
 You need to know that, because the advantage is in your court.

 3) Never work for free for professionals.
 This is a no compromise position.
-When you’re starting out, that’s when you must insist on being paid, or walk away.
+When you’re starting out, that’s when you must insist on being paid by profitable publications, or walk away.
 Sure, it may open doors, but they’re doors leading to unscrupulous scumbags who prey on the enthusiastic and the poor.
 And worse, and this is incredibly serious, not only are you cheapening – even devaluing – your own work, but you’re doing the same for anyone else in the industry.
 If you work, for free, you make words worth nothing, and that’s a disservice to everyone else.
 I’ve been doing this job for 13 years now, and I still piss people off by asking “How much?” when they say, “Can you do me a favour?”
 If they phoned a plumber and said, “It’s just one tap, can you do us a favour?” they would be hung up on.
 Hang up on them.

 4) If you’re trying to get into this career because you love playing games, go away and play games.
 Seriously, you’re wasting everyone’s time.
 If you love writing, communicating, entertaining and infecting others with your passion, then you’re in the right place.